Air of Authority - A History of RAF Organisation

 No 1 Heavy Glider Maintenance Unit

 This was formed as the Heavy Glider Maintenance Unit on 1 May 1943 at Hurn to repair, maintain and modify the gliders of No 38 Wing.
-It moved to Netheravon on 6 May, where it became No 1 HGMU on 16 August and it amalgamated with No 235 MU to form No 1 HGSU on 25 March 1944.
+It moved to Netheravon on 6 May, where it became No 1 HGMU on 16 August and it amalgamated with No 235 MU to form No 1 Heavy Glider Servicing Unit on 1 February 1944.

 No 2 Heavy Glider Maintenance Unit

-This was formed on 16 August 1943 at Snailwell in No 12 Group to store, repair, maintain and modify the heavy gliders stored around the country on 24 Bomber Command station it disbanded on 15 March 1944 and was replaced by 15 Glider Servicing Echelons under the control of No 1 HGSU.
+This was formed on 16 August 1943 at Snailwell in No 12 Group, comprising 24 Sections, to store, repair, maintain and modify the heavy gliders stored around the country on 24 Bomber Command station it disbanded on 15 March 1944 and was replaced by 15 Glider Servicing Echelons under the control of No 1 HGSU.

 Hercules Power Plant Repair & Assembly Centre